-- · Develop strategies to enhance professional and personal management skills in career settings. - · Compare transportation and supply chain operational and managerial processes to make informed process-related decisions. - Solve real-world problems by applying principles from core management disciplines of transportation and supply chain contexts; analyzing, evaluating, and responding to global supply chain and logistics challenges within and between modes; and measuring, theorizing, and assessing financial and operational management problems using quantitative methods. - · Create strategies to build and actively contribute to professional networks consisting of executive cohort members, board, and alumni.
-Master of Science in Transportation and Supply Chain Management Degree and GPA Requirements Bachelor's degree: All graduate applicants must hold an earned baccalaureate from a regionally accredited college or university or the recognized equivalent from an international institution.
-University GPA requirement: The minimum grade point average for admission consideration for graduate study at the University of Denver must meet one of the following criteria: - · A cumulative 2.5 on a 4.0 scale for the baccalaureate degree. - A cumulative 2.5 on a 4.0 scale for the last 60 semester credits or 90 quarter credits (approximately two years of work) for the baccalaureate degree. - An earned master's degree or higher from a regionally accredited institution or the recognized equivalent from an international institution supersedes the minimum GPA requirement for the baccalaureate. - · A cumulative GPA of 3.0 on a 4.0 scale for all graduate coursework completed for applicants who have not earned a master's degree or higher.
+- · Develop strategies to enhance professional and personal management skills in career settings. - · Compare transportation and supply chain operational and managerial processes to make informed process-related decisions. - Solve real-world problems by applying principles from core management disciplines of transportation and supply chain contexts; analyzing, evaluating, and responding to global supply chain and logistics challenges within and between modes; and measuring, theorizing, and assessing financial and operational management problems using quantitative methods. - Create strategies to build and actively contribute to professional networks consisting of executive cohort members, board, and alumni.
+Master of Science in Transportation and Supply Chain Management Degree and GPA Requirements - Bachelor's degree: All graduate applicants must hold an earned baccalaureate from a regionally accredited college or university or the recognized equivalent from an international institution. - Grade point average: The minimum undergraduate GPA for admission consideration for graduate study at the University of Denver is a cumulative 2.5 on a 4.0 scale or a 2.5 on a 4.0 scale for the last 60 semester credits or 90 quarter credits (approximately two years of work) for the baccalaureate degree.
+An earned master's degree or higher from a regionally accredited institution supersedes the minimum standards for the baccalaureate.
+For applicants with graduate coursework but who have not earned a master's degree or higher, the GPA from the graduate work may be used to meet the requirement.
+The minimum GPA is a cumulative 3.0 on a 4.0 scale for all graduate coursework undertaken. - Program GPA requirement: The minimum undergraduate GPA for admission consideration for this program is a cumulative 2.5 on a 4.0 scale.
 Other Required Materials Applicants may be contacted by a Transportation and Supply Chain Institute representative to schedule an admission interview.
-English Language Proficiency Test Score Requirements The minimum TOEFL/IELTS/C1 Advanced/Duolingo English Test score requirements for this degree program are: - Minimum TOEFL Score (Internet-based test): 80 with minimum of 20 on each sub-score - · Minimum IELTS Score: 6.5 with minimum of 6.0 on each band score - · Minimum C1 Advanced Score: 176 - Minimum Duolingo English Test Score: 115 with subscore minimums: Literacy, Comprehension-105; Conversation, Production-115.
-Tests prior to July 1, 2024: Literacy, Comprehension, Conversation-105; Production 95 Master of Science in Transportation and Supply Chain Management Degree Requirements Students must complete 55 quarter hours of coursework credit.
+English Language Proficiency Test Score Requirements The minimum TOEFL/IELTS/C1 Advanced/Duolingo English Test score requirements for this degree program are: - · Minimum TOEFL Score (Internet-based test): 80 with minimum of 20 on each subscore - · Minimum IELTS Score: 6.5 with minimum of 6.0 on each band score - · Minimum C1 Advanced Score: 176 - Minimum Duolingo English Test Score: 115 with individual subscore minimum of 105 for Literacy, Comprehension, and Conversation and minimum subscore of 95 for Production.
+English Conditional Admission: No, this program does not offer English Conditional Admission.
+Master of Science in Transportation and Supply Chain Management Degree Requirements Students must complete 55 quarter hours of coursework credit.